kairos-fhir/kairos-fhir-dsl-mapping-example/gettingstarted.md

 `interfaces.fhir.custom.export.incremental.enable=true`
 `interfaces.fhir.custom.mapping.dir=C:/applications/centraxx-home/fhir-custom-mappings`

+The path is an example.
 The specified directory will contain the individual export project folders.
 It must exist on the CentraXX application server.

 _________________________________________________